Education in New Zealand

 National Certificate of Educational Achievement (NCEA)

-The vast majority of children and students attend their local school or early learning centre and learn and achieve alongside their peers.
+The vast majority of children and students attend their local school or early learning centre, and learn and achieve alongside their peers.
 Additional learning support is available in every local early childhood centre or school.
-It is planned to support students, educators, families and whānau in a range of different ways depending on individual needs.
+It's planned to support students, educators, families and whānau in a range of different ways depending on individual needs.

 Home and distance learning

-If attending a school isn't the best option - you might live a long way from the nearest school, travel overseas or have other reasons - your child can learn with New Zealand’s correspondence school, Te Aho o Te Kura Pounamu (Te Kura) (external link) .
+If attending a school isn't the best option — you might live a long way from the nearest school, travel overseas or have other reasons — your child can learn with New Zealand's correspondence school, Te Aho o Te Kura Pounamu (Te Kura).

-Te Kura teaches early childhood, primary, secondary and special needs students.
-It uses multimedia and online learning.
-Your child can also study one or two courses if a subject they want to study is not available at their school.
+Te Kura teaches early childhood, primary, secondary and special needs students using multimedia and online learning.
+Your child can also study one or two courses if a subject they want to study isn't available at their school.

 Technical and vocational education

-- Trades academies teach trades and technology programmes to students in Years 11 to 13 (ages 15 to 18).
+Trades academies teach trades and technology programmes to students in Years 11-13 (ages 15-18).
 They are run through schools and other providers.

-- Industry training organisations represent particular industries (eg. agriculture, building and construction, motor trade etc.).
+Industry training organisations represent particular industries (for example, agriculture, building and construction, motor trade).
 They offer training and qualifications for those sectors.
 They funded by the government and industry.

-- Private training establishments offer specific vocational courses at certificate and diploma level (eg travel and tourism).
+Private training establishments offer specific vocational courses at certificate and diploma level (for example, travel and tourism).